 Designing 3D Prints – Think First

-We came up with a list of five that we think are the most important.
-The order in which we do it is the important part of it.
-When we set out to design and 3D print, we think first.
+We came up with a list of five that we think are the most important and the order in which we do it is an important part of it.
+When we set out to design a 3D print, we think first.

 Design thinking and thinking first is part of the process.
 There might be some sketches and demonstrations and we like to bounce it off each other.
 This is one of the reasons why we believe that we’ve been successful with the products that we’ve launched because that creative process happens at all hours at all times.
-For us, being able to access each other and be able to say, “Hey, I’ve been mulling over the idea that we want to create a puzzle this year for our holiday gift.
-How are we going to do it?
-I’ve been thinking about this.
-I saw something yesterday that inspired me and now I drew this quick little sketch.
+For us, being able to access each other and be able to say, “I’ve been mulling over the idea that we want to create a puzzle for our holiday gift.
+How are we going to do it?”
+“I’ve been thinking about this.
+I saw something that inspired me and I drew this quick little sketch.
 What do you think?”
 It might be Sunday.
-How often, when you work in an office space, do you get to do that?
+How often when you work in an office space do you get to do that?

-You don’t get to do that very often.
-The other advantage, slight sidebar here, is that because we work together and because we’re married, I also can tell you absolutely the truth.
-There’s no corporate politics involved where I’m worried about my job or worried I’m might getting reprimanded for one thing or another.
+You don’t get to do it very often.
+The other advantage, a slight sidebar here is that we work together because we’re married.
+I also can tell you the truth.
+There are no corporate politics involved where I’m worried about my job or worried about my getting reprimanded for one thing or another.
 If I think your idea is the dumbest thing I’ve ever heard, I’m going to tell you, “I think that’s crap.”

 Designing 3D Prints – Consider Your Audience

 There’s an episode we call Discarding 3D Print Ideas.
 We call it our discard pile.
 You’re playing cards.
 You have a hand.
 Sometimes you have to discard a card that’s a great card, but it doesn’t fit my hand so let me discard it down.
-It may come back up in your hand and be perfect for it.
-Or maybe, you sit there and orchestrate your hand over time to be perfect for the next time she comes up.
+It may come back up in your hand and be perfect for it, or maybe you sit there and orchestrate your hand over time to be perfect for the next time she comes up.
 That’s how we look at these ideas.
-We aren’t getting rid of them, we’re not going to ignore them.
+We aren’t getting rid of them.
+We’re not going to ignore them.
 We’re not saying they’re bad.
-We’re just saying they’re not going to be the most viable going forward and they’re not going to be best for the audience we want.
-We think first, we figure out who it’s for and then we really screen those two things together and say, “Is this right and should we go forward?”
+We’re saying, they’re not going to be the most viable going forward and they’re not going to be best for the audience we want.
+We think first, we figure out who it’s for and then we screen those two things together and say, “Is this right?
+Should we go forward?”

-The who it’s for is not to be really under-emphasized either.
-Don’t gloss over this one.
+The who it’s for is not to be underemphasized either.
 Who it’s for is critical.
-If an object you’re making doesn’t have a purpose, if there isn’t someone who’s going to want it or find value in it or benefit from it, then what is the point?
+If an object you’re making doesn’t have a purpose, if there isn’t someone who’s going to want it, find value in it, or benefit from it, then what is the point?

 Designing 3D Prints – Know and Grow Your CAD Skills

-CAD, you know what, some CAD programs are a lot more difficult than others to learn.
-But one thing’s for sure, you can’t 3D print something that you see in your mind’s eye unless you can build it in three dimensions in a computer.
+Some CAD programs are a lot more difficult than others to learn, but one thing’s for sure, you can’t 3D print something that you see in your mind’s eye unless you can build it in three dimensions in a computer.
 You’ve got to develop a level of proficiency at one or more CAD programs to be able to realize your vision or your sketch or whatever it is that you’re trying to do.Don’t let your tech skills limit your #3Ddesign skills. @hp @zbyhp Click To Tweet

 You can’t let your tech skills limit your design skills.
-Because your imagination is great, your tech skills need to keep up.
+If your imagination is great, your tech skills need to keep up.
 One of the ways that we recommend doing that is by a marathon.
-We love this episode we did a while back about the 3D printed espresso cups or coffee cups.
+We loved this episode we did a while back about the 3D printed espresso cups or coffee cups.
 We thought that was a great project.
 He set out for himself to create 30 days, 30 cups.
 One cup a day.
 It is a very simple concept, but each cup had its own uniqueness.
 Some of them had texture.
 Some of them didn’t.
 Some of them were sized differently.
 He learned all CAD things and tested his skills along the way.
 That’s a great way to crash course yourself in to.
 Give yourself a marathon task like that and build your skills quickly.

 Designing 3D Prints – Refine Last

-No, you want to get through that and say, “Is this working?
+You want to get through that and say, “Is this working?
 Is this visually what I want?
 Does this look like what I want?
-Is this, who it’s for, is going to love this?”
-You want to get that part out first and then worry about how long it takes to print and whether or not you need certain support in certain areas, how you can make that work better, how you can make it all more efficient.
+Is this who it’s for is going to love this?”
+You want to get that part out first and then worry about how long it takes to print, whether or not you need certain support in certain areas, how you can make that work better, and how you can make it all more efficient.
 I don’t think this is any different than the design process we took before, just 3D printings in the mix of it.
 It would take a whole lot longer to do the testing and prototyping part.
 We might have to go down to the shop, cobble together something that maybe didn’t look as pretty as it can look on the 3D print machines, and test out our thing.
 The life cycle, the time cycle was longer before, but it’s not now.
 That’s the best part about it.

 Final Thoughts on Designing 3D Prints

-You get a lot of loss of enthusiasm when you talk about that longer cycle, time cycle.
-You had this great enthusiasm designing and getting the specs out and then you send it off to the prototyper or to, in our case, it goes all the way to Asia to be prototyped.
-A month later, maybe you get it, or a couple weeks later.

-You just have that loss of immediate enthusiasm and you’re like, “Oh yeah.
-Okay, I’ve already moved on in my head and started designing the next thing.”
+You get a lot of loss of enthusiasm when you talk about that longer cycle and time cycle.
+You have this great enthusiasm, designing it, getting the specs out, and then you send it off to the prototype, or in our case, it goes all the way to Asia to be prototyped.
+A month later, maybe you get it and you have that loss of immediate enthusiasm and you’re like, “I’ve already moved on in my head and started designing the next thing.”

-Not only is there loss of enthusiasm but if that two, three weeks later, coming back from being prototyped over in Asia like we’ve done a lot in the past, and it really doesn’t work, it isn’t what you expect it to be.
-You’re stuck.
-Then you’ve really lost a lot of time and it’s very disappointing.
-3D printing is all right by me.
+Not only is there a loss of enthusiasm, but if that 2 to 3 weeks later coming back from being prototyped over in Asia like we’ve done a lot in the past, it doesn’t work.
+It isn’t what you expected it to be, then you’ve lost a lot of time and it’s disappointing, so 3D printing is all right by me.